Official-MoonDao/documentation/MoonDAO/docs/Network/NetworkFAQ.md

 Managers can edit the team page directly, Members are displayed as part of the team and can access the teams portal but cannot edit the public team page.

 **How do I add team members?**
-On your team page, go to the members section and click “
+On your team page, Managers can go to the Team section and click “Manage Team," in the modal click "Add member" and select their role from the dropdown menu and add their wallet address.

 **Can I configure my organization differently?**
 Yes!
 If you can dream it you can build it with hats protocol.
 Our frontend only recognizes Manager and Member hats, but beyond that you can structure things however you’d like.
 If you’d like us to support your particular use case let us know.